I’m narrating a book! This one:

 Well, I’ll answer the question.
 It seems, all those years of practice have been great training.
 I recently applied for the job to narrate one of Michael R. Fletcher’s science fiction books.
 Surprise number one: Instead of laughing his head off, he sent me three short sections from three different point of view characters.

-On the basis that if you don’t try for something, you’ll never get it, I put aside my ever-present self-doubt and plunged head-long into this new opportunity.
-To aid this plunge, all I had was my laptop, the Microsoft recording AP that came with it, the headset that I use to teach English as a foreign language online, and my kitchen table.
+On the basis that if you don’t try for something you’ll never get it, I put aside my ever-present self-doubt and plunged head-long into this new opportunity.
+To aid this plunge, all I had was my laptop, the Microsoft recording app that came with it, the headset that I use to teach English as a foreign language online, and my kitchen table.

 I know, right?
 Everything was against me succeeding.
-How could such poor recordings give Michael any indication that I’d be any good?
+How could such poor recordings and my non-existent experience as an audiobook narrator give Michael any indication that I’d be any good?
 Yet, to my utter amazement, these little audio clips were successful!
 I’m not sure how many others he’d heard, but out of those, it seemed he liked my voice best, and he put his faith in my skills.

 One fancy microphone (thanks Michael), one downloaded audio recording software suite (thanks Audacity), one small room converted into recording studio (thanks daughter who has left home), one pillow and many swathing duvets (I know, but needs must) later – and I was off.
 Not without trepidation, but with excitement.
 Not without fear of failure, but with a burning need to do the job well.
 To prove to Michael that he made the right choice.